suiody/book/docs/blockchain/technologie/README.md

 ...

 ## Literaturverzeichnis
+<a name="ref_gell96">[GELL96]</a>:Gellman, Robert: Disintermediation and the internet, Government Information Quarterly, Volume 13, Issue 1, 1996, Pages 1-8, ISSN: 0740-624X

 <a name="ref_schmidt99">[SCHM99]</a>: Schmidt, Reinhard ; Hackethal, Andreas ; Tyrell, Marcel: Disintermediation and the Role of Banks in Europe: An International Comparison, Journal of Financial Intermediation, Volume 8, Issues 1–2, 1999, Pages 36-67, ISSN: 1042-9573

 <a name="ref_walter07">[WALTE07]</a>: Walter, Benedikt: Intermediation und Digitalisierung.
 Springer-Verlag, 2007, ISBN: 3835096303